Embedding Media on Your Website

-Putting video on your website is the best way to get your message across.
-The act of putting a video on your website is called embedding, and in this guide we'll show you how to get it done right.
+Putting media on your website is the best way to get your message across.
+The act of putting media on your website is called embedding, and in this guide we’ll show you how to get it done right.

-Fun fact: even after you embed a video on your website, you can make changes to it in Customize.
-Those changes will automatically apply anywhere your video is embedded.
-If you want to use different customizations across multiple embeds of the same video, you can make multiple copies of the video or use advanced embed options in your embed codes.
+Fun fact: even after you embed an episode on your website, you can make changes to it in Customize.
+Those changes will automatically apply anywhere your media is embedded.
+If you want to use different customizations across multiple embeds of the same media, you can make multiple copies of the media or use advanced embed options in your embed codes.

 An embed code is a snippet of code that you can use to add content (like a video!) to a web page.

-To generate an embed code for your video, start by selecting the Embed & Share option under the Video Actions menu from your video's page in Wistia.
+To generate an embed code for your media, start by clicking the Embed & Share button from your Media Page.
 That will open the Embed & Share screen, where you can choose your embed code type and fine-tune it for your page.

-Inline embeds will place the video directly on the page, inline with the rest of your content.
-Here's an example "Standard" inline embed:
+Inline embeds will place the player directly on the page, inline with the rest of your content.
+Here’s an example “Standard” inline embed: